-- 1. This Regulation lays down rules to contribute to: - (a) the continuous, long-term and sustained recovery of biodiverse and resilient nature across the Union's Member States' land and sea areas through the restoration of ecosystems; - (b) achieving the Union's overarching objectives concerning climate change mitigation, and climate change adaptation and land degradation neutrality; - (c) meeting the Union's international commitments. - 2.
-This Regulation establishes a framework within which Member States shall put in place, without delay, effective and area-based restoration measures which together shall with the aim to jointly cover, as a Union target, throughout the areas and ecosystems within the scope as defined in Article 2, by 2030, at least 20 % of the Union's land and 20 % of the Union's sea areas and, by 2050, all ecosystems in need of restoration.
+- 1. This Regulation lays down rules to contribute to: - (a) the continuous, long-term and sustained recovery of biodiverse and resilient nature across the Union's land and sea areas through the restoration of ecosystems; - (b) achieving the Union's overarching objectives concerning climate change mitigation2 and climate change adaptation and land degradation neutrality; - (c) meeting the Union's international commitments. - 2.
+This Regulation establishes a framework within which Member States shall put in place, without delay, effective and area-based restoration measures which together shall with the aim to jointly cover, by 2030, at least 20 % of the Union's land and 20 % of the Union's sea areas and, by 2050, all ecosystems in need of restoration.